-When cooking is done, do an immediate quick release.
+When cooking is done, do an immediate quick release to release remaining pressure.
 Remove the cover and serve immediately.

-This recipe has tons of flavor and I am so in love with it exactly as it is, but if you want to play around with extra flavor consider one or more of the following: Add a couple tablespoons of maple syrup or bbq sauce.
+- This recipe has a ton of flavor, but if you want to play around with extra flavor consider one or more of the following: Add a couple tablespoons of maple syrup or bbq sauce.
 Add a drop or two of liquid smoke for a delicious smoky flavor!
 Replace all or some of the bacon with ground pork.
 Use additional salt and pepper or even a seasoned salt.